Improve Your Online Search Ranking

 Search–friendly Pages.
 Make your page names work for you.
 Search engines consider words in your address more relevant, and therefore more important when displaying search results.

 Use keyword phrases in your links.
 Think before you link.
-Creating links from keyword phrases or descriptive text will pack more of a punch than linking from phrases like “go here” and “read more”.
+Creating links from keyword phrases or descriptive text will pack more punch than linking from phrases like ‘go here’ and ‘read more’.
 So this:

 Is better than this:

 Location-Relevance.
 If your site is only relevant to people in a specific area, use content to highlight your location.
 Create a Google Map and pinpoint your location.
-Also, refer to the physical location when applicable throughout your site, such as “Visit our San Francisco showroom” or “Located in beautiful Nome, Alaska”.
+Also, refer to the physical location when applicable throughout your site, such as ‘Visit our Dublin showroom’ or ‘Located in beautiful Kinsale, Co.
+Cork’.

 Alt-Text with Photos.
 Add alt-text to an image by clicking on it and using the Advanced Option in the toolbox, then enter a short description of the image.